humanbydefinition/p5.asciify-accurate-renderer-plugin/README.md

 # p5.asciify `"accurate"` renderer plugin

 A renderer plugin for the `p5.asciify` library that provides an additional renderer option `"accurate"` to add to any rendering pipeline.
-This renderer attempts to attempts to pick the most fitting ASCII representation to accurately represent the input sketch using the available ASCII characters.
+This renderer attempts to pick the most fitting ASCII representation to accurately represent the input sketch using the available ASCII characters.

 > [!NOTE]
 > This repository is still in development and not yet ready for production use, as the plugin system is not yet officially released with `p5.asciify`.
 The plugin is currently in a pre-release state and is not yet available on npm or any other package manager.